wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 - To gain consistent results, I would advise backtesting for 4 years of data, therein, you would probably want your TimeFrame to then become M30 or H1, for speed.
 - I do notice that doing a backtest for short periods of history with a high takeprofit will definately result in non-reproducable results.
 - If you add more than 3 strategies, it starts to become a massive number of calculations involved, also GPT context suffers.
+- GPT: "Considering the complexity and features of your EA, a base price could be in the $50 to $100 range"

 ## Disclaimer
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.